eddy-lau/OpenCV-Dynamic-Framework/README.md

 # OpenCV-Dynamic-Framework

-This is a prebuilt OpenCV framework for iOS.
+This is a prebuilt OpenCV XCFramework for iOS.
 It is built as a dynamic link library and can also be used as a dependency of a Pod.
+Supports M1 and x86 simulator, and iOS devices.

 ## Example